microsoft/Documentarian/Projects/Modules/Documentarian.DevX/Documentation/reference/attributes/ValidatePowerShellScriptPath.md

 : {{% xref "System.Management.Automation.ValidateArgumentsAttribute" %}}
 {.pwsh-metadata}

-{{% src path="Public/Classes/ValidatePowerShellScriptPath.psm1" title="Source Code" /%}}
+{{% src path="Public/Classes/DevXValidatePowerShellScriptPath.psm1" title="Source Code" /%}}

-The **ValidatePowerShellScriptPath** attribute ensures that a specified argument points to a PowerShell file that exists.
+The **DevXValidatePowerShellScriptPath** attribute ensures that a specified argument points to a PowerShell file that exists.
 It's used for commands and scripts that need to act on a PowerShell code file.